 Some of the earliest LPs are worth pretty good sums ranging from $50 to $300, according to Thompson.
 In his book, he notes that an album by Western Swing artist Bob Wills, Round-up, introduced in 1949 is valued at about $300.
 Latin music lovers would relish finding Cugat's Rhumba by Xavier Cugat worth in the $50 range.
 Many albums are valued into the thousands though, so paying attention to which artists are commanding the highest prices will be good knowledge to have if you're planning to resell.
 Take a look at a book like Thompson's, or do a completed item search on eBay to get started.

 Early 45s also hold considerable value.
-In fact, certain titles can sell for $30 to $100 or more.
+Certain titles can sell for $30 to $100 or more.
 A number of Eddy Arnold's first singles sell for good sums, along with other country stars such as Roy Rogers and the Sons of the Pioneers.

 In the record collecting world, the Goldmine grading scale is the standard: Mint (M), Near Mint (NM), Very Good Plus (VG+), Very Good (VG), Good Plus (G+), Good (G), Fair (F) and Poor (P).
 Many record sellers follow these guidelines, but they also interpret the scale differently sometimes.
 Nevertheless, there are some basic guidelines to help you understand what these grades mean:

-- Good (G) and Good Plus (G+) - These records will still be playable and not skip, but there may be more audible snaps, crackles, and pops present when doing so.
-Seams may be split on covers and spines crushed, according to Thompson.
+- Good (G) and good plus (G+): These records will still be playable and not skip, but there may be more audible snaps, crackles, and pops present when doing so.
+Seams may be split on the covers and spines crushed, according to Thompson.
 They will be worth even less than Very Good examples.
 Unless the disc is something you've been seeking for eons, save your money for a better buy.

-- Poor (P) and Fair (F) - These examples will be unplayable without skips and have other major problems like excessive warping (beware of LPs being displayed outside at garage sales) cracks, tattered covers or ripped labels.
-It's usually best not to purchased these types of records, but if you must, don't pay more than 5 percent of the Mint value.
+- Poor (P) and Fair (F): These examples will be unplayable without skips and have other major problems like excessive warping (beware of LPs being displayed outside at garage sales) cracks, tattered covers or ripped labels.
+It's usually best not to purchase these types of records, but if you must, don't pay more than 5 percent of the Mint value.

-- What About Autographed Records?
+- What about autographed records?
 It is important to keep in mind that if an album cover is autographed by a popular singer or musician, all this grading goes out the window.
 If the signature is marketable, then it doesn't matter where the grade of the record happens to fall because this is now celebrity memorabilia instead of a random LP.
-This is especially true for a name like The Beatles or Michael Jackson, whereas someone would be buying the autograph rather than the record itself.
+This is especially true for a name like The Beatles or Michael Jackson, where someone would be buying the autograph rather than the record itself.